Graduate and Postdoctoral Research Symposium

 Three Minute Thesis (3MT) is a research communication competition developed by The University of Queensland in 2008.
 Participants present a compelling oration of their thesis and its significance in three minutes or less.
 The competition challenges students to consolidate their ideas and research discoveries so they can be presented concisely to a non-specialist audience.

-Nominees from Wayne State departments, schools and colleges will compete in the annual Graduate School competition during the Graduate and Postdoctoral Symposium on March 6, 2018.
+Nominees from Wayne State departments, schools and colleges will compete in the annual Graduate School competition during the Graduate and Postdoctoral Symposium on March 5, 2019.
+Prizes are awarded for People's Choice, first and second place winners.

 Presenters with qualifying scores receive micro-credentials in oral and visual communication.
 These micro-credentials can be shared on LinkedIn, Facebook, Twitter and embedded on professional websites and digital resumes.
 They represent core competencies in graduate education and highlight skills that are highly desired by employers but may not be apparent from a transcript or diploma.
 Learn more about micro-credentials.